|Dr. Cathy Fines

 Audit, Remuneration and Conflicts of Interest (Lay Member)

 Chris is a Lay Member on the Governing Body.
 He leads on audit, remuneration and conflict of interest matters.
 Chris was previously the Audit Chair for NHS Bury, a role which he fulfilled from January 2011 until the CCG took over leadership of the NHS in Bury.
-Chris has a career in financial services, being a Chartered Accountant and holds a number of directorships in energy, finance and horticultural companies.
-Chris brings with him significant insight and knowledge that supports the CCG Governing Body and hopes to make a significant contribution towards Bury becoming a healthier Borough with the first class health services that it deserves.
+A Chartered Accountant, Chris has a career in financial services and holds a number of directorships in energy, finance and horticultural companies.
+Chris brings with him significant insight and knowledge that supports the CCG Governing Body to contribute towards Bury becoming a healthier Borough with the first-class health services that it deserves.

 Director of Public Health (Bury Council)

-Lesley Jones is the Director of Public Health for Bury, employed by Bury Council.
-As part of this role, Lesley is also a full member of the NHS Bury CCG Governing Body.
+Lesley Jones is the Director of Public Health for Bury and is employed by Bury Council.
+As part of this role Lesley is also a non-voting member of the Governing Body.
 Lesley’s career in health promotion started with East Dyfed Health Authority, moving onto East Berkshire and then Bolton in 1993.
 Lesley dedicated the next 20 years of her career to public health in Bolton, leading to her taking on the role of Deputy Director of Public Health for Bolton.
-She came to work in Bury as Director of Public Health, initially on a 12 month secondment, leading to a substantive appointment in October 2014.
-Lesley has an interest in all aspects of improving health and reducing inequalities.
+She came to work in Bury as Director of Public Health in 2013.
+Lesley has an interest in all aspects of improving health and reducing inequalities.*